Managing Database Change

 The following diagram shows how the DBA can deploy a version of the database project into production:

 When it is time to deploy a version of the database to production, the DBA synchronizes to a label from the version control system.
 The DBA retrieves matching files for the database project, related scripts, and tests.
-Next, the DBA builds the .dbschema file.
-From the .dbschema file, the DBA generates the deployment script, makes manual modifications as needed, and does a test deployment to the staging server.
+Next, the DBA builds the deployment script, makes manual modifications as needed, and does a test deployment to the staging server.
 The DBA iterates this process until the script is ready to be deployed to the production server.
 If the DBA made changes to the schema or to the pre-deployment or post-deployment scripts, those changes will be checked back in to version control.